'House' exclusive: The shocking story behind last night's big death

 Okay, Ausholes: Take a few minutes to absorb everything you've read

-before… alright, minute’s up – react away in the comments section!
-Oh, and be sure to check out the eleborate memorial shrine Fox has erected in Kutner’s honor.
+before… alright, minute's up — react away in the comments section!
+Oh, and be sure to check out the eleborate memorial shrine Fox has erected in Kutner's honor (update no longer available).

 More TV Scoop: